Fort Lauderdale Criminal Lawyer

 What happens if I am called to testify before a Grand Jury?

-You should hire a lawyer any time you are suspected of committing a federal offense and receive a Grand Jury subpoena.
+You should hire a Fort Lauderdale criminal defense lawyer any time you are suspected of committing a federal offense and receive a Grand Jury subpoena.
 Grand jury proceedings are highly secretive, and it can be hard to know why you are being called into a grand jury.
 This is why it is crucial for your lawyer to determine whether you are a witness, subject or target of the Grand Jury investigation.
 If you are concerned that any testimony you provide to a grand jury could in some way incriminate you, make sure you talk to an attorney before the hearing.
 While your lawyer cannot go into the grand jury room with you, he can advise you before you go in and also negotiate an immunity agreement for your testimony if necessary.
 There are many different types of immunity agreements, such as Use Immunity, Derivative Use Immunity, and Transactional or Blanket Immunity, so make sure you get assistance from a knowledgeable and experienced attorney who will look out for your best interests in any grand jury proceeding or criminal prosecution.

 Here for you whenever you need us with hands-on, personal attention

 When you call Deric Zacca, P.A., you will speak personally with Deric Zacca.
 Mr. Zacca personally handles your case and deals with you directly throughout the course of your representation.
-Mr. Zacca is the kind of Fort Lauderdale criminal defense lawyer who gives his cell phone number to his clients and goes out of his way to be accessible and responsive to their needs.
+Mr. Zacca is the kind of Fort Lauderdale criminal lawyer who gives his cell phone number to his clients and goes out of his way to be accessible and responsive to their needs.

 If you have been arrested in Fort Lauderdale, make your first phone call to Deric Zacca, P.A.
 We are available 24/7 to make sure your case is positioned for success from the very start.
 Your initial consultation is free, no-obligation, and 100% confidential.
 Spanish-speaking services are also available.
 Our office is conveniently located across the street from the Broward County courthouse in Fort Lauderdale and only three blocks from the federal courthouse.
 Call 954-450-4848 for a no-cost, confidential consultation, and get help in your criminal matter from a recognized expert in Fort Lauderdale criminal defense.